PradipreverseBits/rating_bar---Flutter/README.md

 ## Acknowledgments

-- Thanks to the `flutter_rating_bar` package creators
+- Flutter team for the amazing framework
-- Flutter community for continuous support
+- Contributors and maintainers
-- Contributors who helped improve the demo
+- Community feedback and support